drapergem/draper/Readme.markdown

 ### 1. Object Oriented Helpers

-Why hate helpers?
+Why hate normal helpers?
 In Ruby/Rails we approach everything from an Object-Oriented perspective, then with helpers we get procedural.The job of a helper is to take in data and output a presentation-ready string.
 We can do that with a decorator.

 A decorator wraps an object with presentation-related accessor methods.
 For instance, if you had an `Article` object, then the decorator could override `.published_at` to use formatted output like this: